Log in with your mobile device

 You can register only once with each QR code.
 If you want to register again or a second device, you must generate a new QR code.

-Open the mobile app and tap "Scan QR-Code"in the upper right corner.
+Open the mobile app and tap "Scan QR-Code".
 Scan the QR code on your screen with the mobile device's camera and you will then be logged directly into your Confluence system.
 Before you log in, you can give this instance a name.
-This name may be changed whenever you log in.

-If you have scanned the QR code once, this access is saved and you will always be able to access the instance, even without generating a new QR code.
+If you have scanned the QR code once, your login is stored in the app and you will always be able to access the instance, even without generating a new QR code.

 Register without a QR code